Building Linear Agents

 Set Callback URL to

-with your actual ngrok URL)This URL is where Linear will redirect after OAuth authorization
+https://YOUR-NGROK-URL/oauth/callback/linear(replaceYOUR-NGROK-URLwith your actual ngrok URL)This URL is where Linear will redirect after OAuth authorization

 Enable webhooks